Ermanno Olmi: Career

 Olmi's first scripted film was the acclaimed Il Posto, which follows a young man entering corporate life.
 Parts of the story were drawn from Olmi's experiences working in Milan.
-The film starred non-professional actor Loredana Detto, who Olmi would later marry.
+The film starred non-professional actor Loredana Detto, who Olmi later married.

 Following from his humble start in corporate documentaries, Olmi typically helmed minimal productions, often writing, directing, filming, and editing the films himself.

 Perhaps his best known film is The Tree of Wooden Clogs (L'Albero degli zoccoli), which was awarded the Palme d'Or at the 1978 Cannes Film Festival.
 The film drew heavily on Olmi's grandmother's stories about peasant life in agricultural regions of Italy.
 In 1983 his film Walking, Walking was screened out of competition at Cannes.
 In 1988, his La leggenda del santo bevitore (The Legend of the Holy Drinker), based on the novella by Joseph Roth and starring Rutger Hauer, won the Golden Lion at the Venice Film Festival as well as a David di Donatello award.

 In 1982, Olmi founded Ipotesi Cinema, a film school in the village of Bassano del Grappa.

 His The Profession of Arms (Il mestiere delle armi) also won a David di Donatello award.